Persimmon Plc (OTCMKTS:PSMMY) Plans $6.49 Dividend

 Persimmon Plc (OTCMKTS:PSMMY) declared a dividend on Thursday, July 15th, investing.com reports.
 Investors of record on Friday, July 23rd will be given a dividend of 6.4916 per share on Monday, August 30th.
 This represents a yield of 7.76%.
 The ex-dividend date is Thursday, July 22nd.

-A number of equities analysts recently commented on PSMMY shares.
+PSMMY has been the topic of several analyst reports.
+UBS Group reiterated a “neutral” rating on shares of Persimmon in a report on Wednesday, March 24th.
 Zacks Investment Research downgraded Persimmon from a “buy” rating to a “hold” rating in a report on Wednesday.
+Morgan Stanley upgraded Persimmon to an “equal weight” rating in a report on Tuesday, June 15th.
 Simmons downgraded Persimmon from a “buy” rating to a “neutral” rating in a report on Tuesday, March 30th.
-JPMorgan Chase & Co. upgraded Persimmon to a “neutral” rating in a report on Friday, July 9th.
-Morgan Stanley upgraded Persimmon to an “equal weight” rating in a report on Tuesday, June 15th.
-Finally, UBS Group reiterated a “neutral” rating on shares of Persimmon in a report on Wednesday, March 24th.
-Five investment analysts have rated the stock with a hold rating and four have given a buy rating to the stock.
-The stock has a consensus rating of “Hold” and an average price target of $94.00.
+Finally, JPMorgan Chase & Co. upgraded Persimmon to a “neutral” rating in a report on Friday, July 9th.
+Five analysts have rated the stock with a hold rating and four have given a buy rating to the company.
+The company currently has an average rating of “Hold” and a consensus price target of $94.00.

 Persimmon Plc, together with its subsidiaries, operates as a house builder in the United Kingdom.
 The company offers family housing under the Persimmon Homes brand name; executive housing under the Charles Church brand; and social housing under the Westbury Partnerships brand name.
 It also provides broadband services.